Logiqx/gps-details/docs/devices/garmin/repeats/README.md

 ### Discussion

 The degradation in the accuracy and precision of the GNSS receivers when wrapped in aluminium foil is clearly evident.
 Both the positional data and velocity data are affected and dropped points also occur frequently, presumably where there is no data from the GNSS receiver.
-When data is unavailable from the GNSS receiver, all watches continued to record other sensor data such as altitude, which is derived from the barometer.
+When data is unavailable from the GNSS receiver, all watches continue to record other sensor data such as altitude, which is derived from the barometer.

 It was not possible to demonstrate a relationship between poor GNSS signals and repeated values.
 There were 4 occurrences in total on the Garmin watches, all of which occurred on the Forerunner 255.
 Half of the occurrences were whilst the watch was wrapped in foil, and half whilst the watch was operating normally.
 Yet, half of the trials had severely degraded signals due to the foil, sometimes to the point where there was no GNSS data.